 Bring Your SeaPass Card… And Some Cash

-For the most part you’ll need your SeaPass card when you at at CocoCay.
-You’ll need it to exit and return to the ship and you will also use the card to pay for things on the island.
-The one exception is that there is a straw market with local goods and souvenirs where you must use dollars.
+For the most part you’ll need your SeaPass card when you are at CocoCay.
+You’ll need it to exit and return to the ship, and you will also use the card to pay for things on the island.
+The one exception is that there is a straw market with local goods and souvenirs where you will need dollars.

 Overall, Royal Caribbean has made the island accessible to those in wheelchairs.
-For instance, there are beach wheelchairs available for use, and the Oasis Lagoon is also accessible.
-However, not everywhere is able to be accessed.
-For instance the tower with waterslides and the zipline aren’t able to be used by those in wheelchairs at this time.
+For instance, there are beach wheelchairs available for use, concrete paths are easy to navigate, and the Oasis Lagoon is also accessible as well.
+There is also the tram (see below) to help those who can’t walk long distances get around the island.

 A Free Tram Runs Around the Island

-CocoCay is pretty big — 125 acres.
+CocoCay is pretty big — it can take a good 20 minutes to make a loop.
 And with all the different things to do and see, you can anticipate walking a around quite a bit.
 If you’re not big on walking, don’t worry.
 There is a free tram that runs around the island, stopping at the major attractions.
-It goes every 15 minutes so you never have to wait long to get a ride.
-The tram is also wheelchair accessible.
+It operates continuously throughout the day.

 CocoCay Is Great for Babies & Toddlers

-If your baby or toddler isn’t yet potty-trained then swimming on the cruise ship can be a challenge.
-Kids that are still in diapers are prohibited from the pools for health reasons (there are kid’s area for those in swim diapers).
-But on CocoCay babies and toddlers in swim diapers can swim in all the pools.
+If your baby or toddler isn’t yet potty-trained, then swimming on the cruise ship can be a challenge.
+Kids that are still in diapers are prohibited from the pools for health reasons (though there are some kids areas for those in swim diapers).
+But on CocoCay babies and toddlers have a dedicated area to play with Splashaway Bay.
 Of course, they can also swim in the ocean.
-That gives two great options for getting your little one in the spirit of the Bahamas.
+That gives two great options for getting your little one in the spirit of The Bahamas.